Bruised FX hedge funds tiptoe back into bets on weaker yen

 "It was a trade that can be popped into the 'no-brainer' category," said Michael Petley, Chief Investment Officer at the ECU Group, which manages currency exposure for companies.

-Meanwhile, the Fed's stimulus drove market participants into higher-yielding equities and emerging market (EM) assets.
+Meanwhile, the Fed's stimulus drove market participants into higher-yielding equities and emerging market assets.

 "To be long of EM, commodity (currencies) etc and short the yen, was an all-encompassing, knockout trade.
 But the market had lost the ability to price risk properly."